Updated: Jan 26

 Ambiguity in technical requirements.

 Phase 3: Risk mitigation planning

-On the basis of the analysis and prioritization done in the previous phase, the team starts to build the mitigation plan for each risk.
-The mitigation plan should resolve the risk completely, or at the very least reduce its impact.
+Based on the analysis and prioritization done in the previous phase, the team builds the mitigation plan for each risk.
+The mitigation plan should resolve the risk entirely, or at the very least, reduce its impact.

 Phase 4: Risk monitoring